dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 ..
 NOTE:: If the Operating system prompts you to update system software, please decline

 #.
-RDP to the the jumpbox, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u!
+RDP to the the jumpbox, launch Chrome (please be patient and don't click the icon multiple times.
+Chrome can take a few seconds to launch), click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u!

 Please ensure that four virtual servers are configured before you begin: